$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Results

-In this study, we compared the signals of the ring observable calculated through these two different definitions of polarization.
-The first one, given by Eq. \ref{eq:mean_spin}, constitutes the usual definition applied in this work.
-The second definition is represented by Eq. \ref{eq:mean_spin} + Eq. \ref{eq:shear_term}, and will be referenced as (+ BBPP).
-The results of the comparison are shown in Fig.~\ref{fig:expansion}, with a $p_{T}$ interval in the range of $0.5 < p_{T} < 3.0$ GeV$/c$, which prioritizes the signal of the background as could be seen in Fig.~\ref{fig:sz-no-jet} (left).
-We already discussed at the beginning of this work that in assuming $\phi_{t} = \Psi_{RP}$, in the case of non-central events, it will lead to a signal that, besides being constructed by contributions from transverse and longitudinal expansions, presents a dominance from the first one.
-We also showed that by summing the signals calculated with different $\phi_{t}$, it will average zero and vanish with the transverse contribution.
-This method, characterized through the calculus of the ring observable, showed to be able of decoupling the longitudinal contribution from the transverse one and was performed, in that analysis, by averaging $\mathcal{R}^{t}_{\Lambda}$ over 1000 calculations with $\phi_{t}$ being selected at random from $(0;2\pi)$.
-The resulting signal obtained from this process is shown with $\phi_{t} = \text{random}$ in Fig.~\ref{fig:expansion}.
+We compared the azimuthal distribution of the ring observable with and without the shear-induced polarization and also for both definitions that included a shear term.
+The comparison is shown in Fig.~\ref{fig:expansion}, with a $p_{T}$ interval in the range of $0.5 < p_{T} < 3.0$ GeV$/c$, which prioritizes the signal of the background as could be seen in the left panel of Fig.~\ref{fig:sz-no-jet}.
+At the beginning of this work, in \ref{sec:Methodology}, we showed that summing the signals calculated with different $\phi_{t}$ would average zero and vanish with the transverse contribution (see the red dashed lines on Fig.~\ref{fig:smooth-vs-ebe}).
+Since this method is based on azimuthal correlations in the $x-y$ plane, it should not affect the distribution of polarization in the longitudinal plane.
+The result of this statement is that the contribution of polarization induced by the longitudinal expansion will not average zero as the transverse contribution does.
+Such an observation, characterized through the calculus of the ring observable, presents a characteristic that could be used in order to decouple the longitudinal contribution from the transverse one.
+This process is used in our analysis by averaging $\mathcal{R}^{t}_{\Lambda}$ over 1000 calculations with $\phi_{t}$ being selected at random from a uniform distribution of the interval $[0, 2\pi)$.
+The resulting signal obtained is shown with $\phi_{t} = \text{random}$ in Fig.~\ref{fig:expansion}.